LienFinance/lien-zinc-RD/README.md

  a new set of address and private key is required

 ## (1)
-Obtain test ETH from the Rrinkeby testnet
+Obtain test ETH from the Rinkeby testnet

 Rinkeby Fauset: https://faucet.rinkeby.io/